free LIVE Class

 with Prof. David Healy

 Around 15% of pregnant women in the USA (8%-13% in the UK) may have taken antidepressants at some point during their pregnancy.
 However, the use of these medications remains a controversial topic, with conflicting research highlighting both their potential benefits and risks.
-In this talk, Prof. David Healy will examine the possible risks antidepressants—particularly SSRIs—pose to fetal development and explore alternative approaches to supporting women struggling with depression or at risk for postnatal depression.
+In this talk, Prof. David Healy examines the possible risks antidepressants—particularly SSRIs—pose to fetal development and explore alternative approaches to supporting women struggling with depression or at risk for postnatal depression.

 Would you like to get affordable access to our content?